 • The Swedish COVID-19 Sample Collection Database is a service, set up by SciLifeLab in collaboration with Biobank Sweden, that enables researchers and clinicians to share about sample collections and biobanks across Sweden.
 The database contains to-date 16 biobanks and 29 sample collections from both healthcare and academic institutions.

 • For an overview of the Swedish COVID-19-related research output, the team behind the Data Portal set up the Swedish Covid-19/SARS Cov-2 Publications Database.
 The database is manually curated and comprises all published COVID-19-related research articles where at least one co-author is affiliated to a Swedish university or institute (N= 1386 publications, 2021-05-31).
 In addition, discipline-specific data tables listing articles openly sharing data and/or code are shown.

 • The Data Portal also displays COVID-19 related statistics for example weekly SARS CoV-2 antibody testing results from the SciLifeLab Autoimmunity and Serology profiling unit, Karolinska Institutet, Another section that has attracted large attention is presenting SARS CoV-2 virus levels in wastewater samples for various Swedish cities, representing in total almost 2 million citizens.
-The research groups behind these data are part of the Environmental Virus Profiling Research Area within the SciLifeLab National COVID-19 Research Program.
+The research groups behind these data are part of the Environmental Virus Profiling Research Area within the SciLifeLab and KAW National COVID-19 Research Program.

 • The “Data Highlights” is another popular section that promotes newly published research articles that share COVID-19 data openly adhering to FAIR-principles, or reuse previously published data.
 The section has over the last year promoted many of the important contributions to COVID-19 research carried out by SciLifeLab affiliated research groups.